Civil Partnership Dissolution Solicitors

 Should you need legal advice about any property issues related to your civil partnership dissolution, our Conveyancing Quality Scheme (CQS) accredited conveyancing solicitors are on hand to assist with buying and selling, remortgaging or a change of title.

 The application forms for dissolving a civil partnership are readily available on the Government website.
-However, an experienced family lawyer can ensure the dissolution process runs as smoothly as possible, and can be on hand to advise on any complications that may arise along the way.
+However, an experienced family lawyer can ensure the dissolution process runs as smoothly as possible and can be on hand to advise on any complications that may arise along the way.

-What are the grounds for dissolution?
+What are the grounds for dissolving a civil partnership?

 To apply for a dissolution, you must have been in your civil partnership for at least one year.
-You must also be able to prove that your relationship has irretrievably broken down, using one of the following reasons:

 You can find out more about the legal procedure for obtaining a civil partnership dissolution in this blog.

 Once you have made the decision to start the dissolution process, our family solicitors can look at your shared property and assets, and discuss with you how you wish for them to be divided.

 There are lots of factors to take into account when advising on a fair financial settlement.
 These include: